EricFecteau/rust-data-analysis/src/getting_started/index.md

 # Getting started

-This section will get you set up to run all the examples in this book and u
+This section will get you set up to run all the examples in this book and help you understand some concepts.

 * [Crates](crates.md)
 * [Data](data.md)